FadyMohareb/webcircos_old/README.md

 **Clone**

-Clone the repository (if you haven't done it already).
+Clone the repository from master branch(if you haven't done it already).
 Originally, repository had been placed in bitbucket.org.
 To clone it, we recommend to familiarize yourself with the documentation ([https://confluence.atlassian.com/bitbucket/clone-a-repository-223217891.html](Link URL)).

 **Open repository in Java environment**